 Throughout history, there have been few national days of prayer.
 In fact, there were only a few noteworthy ones between the 1700s – 1900s.
 The National Day of Prayer that we know today was founded in 1952, and it was co-founded effort between the United States Congress and President Harry S. Truman.

-Knowing that America was founded by people of European-descent with predominantly Christian backgrounds, it’s no surprise that this holiday was originally created to celebrate Christian faith.
+Knowing that America was founded by people of European descent with predominantly Christian backgrounds, it’s no surprise that this holiday was originally created to celebrate the Christian faith.
 National Day of Prayer was an effort to ask American citizens “to turn to God in prayer and meditation.”

 National Day of Prayer timeline